• Grant Opportunities

 About Vincent

-Like his father, Vincent Okungu wanted to become a teacher before realizing he wanted to keep learning instead of teaching, and that his first degree didn't answer the question that interested him most: what can be done to help Africa alleviate the health burdens affecting its most vulnerable communities?
+Like his father, Vincent Okungu wanted to become a teacher before realizing he wanted to keep learning rather than teaching, and that his first degree didn't answer the question that interested him most: what can be done to help Africa alleviate the health burdens affecting its most vulnerable communities?

 Now, as one of the first trained health economists in Africa, Vincent helps countries determine what investments will sustainably improve health outcomes.
-It's a challenging task anywhere but acutely so in Africa, where urgent priorities are many, and funds are especially limited.
-For Vincent, this state of affairs underscores the importance of generating evidence-based and cost-effective solutions, and the need to train more health economists.
+It's a challenging task anywhere, but acutely so in Africa, where urgent priorities are many, and funds are especially limited.
+For Vincent, this state of affairs underscores the importance of generating evidence-based, cost-effective solutions, influencing government investment policies, and training more health economists.

-"What drives me is being able to identify a problem, show people why it's a problem, and the impact it would have if addressed," said Vincent.
+"What drives me is being able to identify a problem, show people why it's a problem, and the impact it would have, particularly on vulnerable populations, if addressed," said Vincent.

-"It's very meaningful to see what you draft lead to a change in policy," said Vincent.
+"It's very satisfying to see the ideas you put down leading to a change in policy," said Vincent.

-"The one thing I hate is to just write an idea on a paper and throw it on a shelf.
+"The one thing I hate is just writing an idea on paper and throwing it on a shelf.
 When I put an idea out there, I want it to be something myself or somebody else picks up, implements, and sees the results," he said.

 Key Publications